I work with non-profits and charities to improve their web content so that it’s easier to communicate their message.

 The common thread is my passion for clear communication: making sure your audience can find the information they need, understand what you’re saying, and respond to your message.

-I started out as a freelance rock writer, and grew an accidental editorial career from there.
+I started out as a freelance rock writer, and grew a varied editorial career from there.
 These days, I like to describe myself as a content strategist.
 It’s a bit jargony, but it does sum up the different strands of what I do: planning, creating and managing content, in a thought-through way and to meet defined objectives.
 (I know how to define them, too.)

+I’ve worked for charities, NGOs, government agencies and universities as well as for commercial publishers.
 My public sector work introduced me to plain English, which chimed with my personal preference for no-nonsense communication.
-I have since become the proud owner of a Plain English Campaign award.
+I am now the proud owner of a Plain English Campaign award.